Perry Beeches

 While many residents have now bought these properties and made many alterations, the original floorplan for most houses consisted of a hallway, front room and then a rear kitchen with pantry, coal hole and a downstairs toilet.
 As these houses were originally rented, they had identical wooden doors and windows painted cream, with either dark green or brown doors and outer frames.
 Wooden fences with a garden hedge were also placed around every house.

-The houses to the north of the area (north of the Beeches Road between the Walsall and M6) were by contrast privately owned.
+The houses to the north of the area (north of the Beeches Road between Walsall Road and the M6) were by contrast privately owned.
 These are mostly blocks of semi-detached houses with generally more decorative features, including large circular bay windows on the upper and ground floor, stained glass front doors and windows, and in most cases both a front and back reception room.

 At the rear of most houses in the Walsall Road and Booths Farm Road area, the houses were built with long rear access 'right of ways'.
 These proved useful as more people owned a private car from the early 1950s onwards and were able to build a garage on the bottom part of their back garden plot opening onto these 'right of ways'.
 They also made good short-cuts.
-In recent years, however, these became good access routes for thieves breaking into garages and houses.
+In recent years, however, these became good access routes for burglars breaking into garages and houses.
 Due to this, many now have large padlocked gates at their roadside entrance and are only accessible to residents.

-There are a number of primary schools around this area and two secondary schools with one being directly located on the Beeches Estate.

-Secondary education is provided at Arena Academy.
+There are a number of primary schools around this area and two secondary schools with one, Arena Academy (the former Perry Beeches Secondary School), being directly located on the Beeches Estate.
+Further education is provided at the James Watt campus of Birmingham Metropolitan College, formerly Brooklyn Technical College.